KhaledSaleh2/ResyBot/README.md

 # ResyBot
 ResyBot is a script that can be ran to automatically book a restaurant (specifically in New York) reservations on Resy.com as they open up.
-The script uses a dictionary of some of the hardest to obtain reservations in New York, and thus can only work for one of the listed restaurants (see dictionary.py).
+The script uses a dictionary of some of the hardest to obtain reservations in New York, and thus can only work for one of the listed restaurants (see id_library.py).

-How it works:
+#How it works:
 The script works by taking in input from the user, such as their resy.com username and password, desired restaurant, party size, time preference, etc.
 The script then uses this information to repeatedly check every 5 minutes if a reservation opens that matches the inputted parameters.
 If yes, it books said reservation.
 Users must have a resy.com account, as well as a form of payment listed on their account, in order for the script to work.